equinor/fmu-tools/docs/fmudesign.rst

 be set up using a specific format.
 These examples explain how to set up the workbook.

-What are the types of sensitivities that can be set up
+What types of sensitivities can be set up
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""
 The functionallity so far is covering set-ups for running single sensitivities (one by one sensitivities), but with some options for more advanced set-ups.
 The types of sensitivities that are covered are:

 seed
-    This is normally the reference sensitivity to which all the others are compared to.
-All the parameters will be at their default values taken from the defaultvalues sheet.
-Only the RMS_SEED will be varying.
+    This is normally the reference sensitivity other sensitivities are compared to.
+All parameters will be at their default values taken from the defaultvalues sheet.
+Only the RMS_SEED will vary.

     Some additional possibilities: